Health

 "Without health care, how can children reach their full potential?
 And without a healthy, productive population, how can societies realize their aspirations?" - UNICEF Executive Director Anthony Lake

 We believe that no one should get sick just because they are poor.
 Good health should not be reserved for the rich.
 It is the same as any other human right, and the SDGs play an important role in ensuring greater health equality.
-Access to safe drinking water, sanitation, nutritious food, adequate housing, education, and safe working conditions all contribute to both a healthier planet and population.
+Access to safe drinking water, sanitation, nutritious food, adequate housing, education, and safe working conditions all contribute to a healthier planet and population.

 “The enjoyment of the highest attainable standard of health is one of the fundamental rights of every human being without distinction of race, religion, political belief, economic or social condition” - Constitution of the WHO

-Author: Rachael Mellor, 25.01.24 licensed under CC BY-ND 4.0
+Author: Rachael Mellor, 25.01.24 (Updated 19.04.25) licensed under CC BY-SA 4.0

 For further reading on Global Health see below ⬇️